Can You Be Both Pro-Life and Pro-Choice?

 Abortion is the direct result of our propping up a society that doesn't take care of its women and mothers.

-Abortion is the consequence of the circumstances in her life that make a girl or women feel that abortion is her only way forward—the only way she can survive this challenge.
+Abortion itself isn’t really the issue.
+Rather, abortion is the consequence of the circumstances in her life that make a girl or woman feel that abortion is her only way forward — the only way she can survive this challenge.